All Asia Heavyweight Championship

 The All Asia Heavyweight Championship (オールアジアヘビー級王座, Ōru Ajia Hebī-kyū Ōza) is a title owned and promoted by the Pro Wrestling Land's End promotion.
 The title was originally created in 1955 in Japan Wrestling Association (JWA), with the inaugural champion crowned on November 22, 1955.
 Being a professional wrestling championship, the title is won as a result of a match with a predetermined outcome.
-The current champion is Kim Nam-seok, who is in his first reign.
+The current champion is So Daimonji, who is in his first reign.

 History

 This title was contested for originally in JWA where it was known as the Pacific Wrestling Federation (PWF) All Asia Heavyweight Championship or All Asia Heavyweight Championship for short.
 When JWA shut down in 1973, the title went inactive until being reactivated in All Japan Pro Wrestling (AJPW) in 1976 after New Japan Pro-Wrestling (NJPW) announced the creation of its own version of the title.
-The NJPW title was retired in 1981, while the AJPW title was retired in 1995, following the retirement of final champion Kintaro Ohki.
+The NJPW title was retired in 1981, while the AJPW title was retired in 1995, following the retirement of final champion Kintarō Ōki.

 On December 15, 2017, the Pro Wrestling Land's End promotion announced that it had gotten the blessing of Pacific Wrestling Federation chairman Dory Funk Jr. and Mitsuo Momota, the son of inaugural champion Rikidōzan, to revive the Asia Heavyweight Championship with a tournament to crown the new champion set to take place in South Korea on January 21, 2018.
 This also led to a new name and a new design of the championship.
 The tournament was won by Ryoji Sai who defeated Bodyguard in the finals of an eight-man tournament.